We are a small team making a huge impact, thanks to the support of our network of volunteers – including our trustees.

 Natalie Holmes, Fundraising and Communications

-Natalie is a writer, editor and communications specialist with degrees in Social Anthropology and Environment and Development.
+Natalie is a writer, editor and communications specialist with degrees in Social Anthropology and Environment & Development.
 Passionate about social and economic justice and refugee rights, she loves to tell stories that help people understand how much their contribution matters.
 She is a regular Refugee Support volunteer, starting back in 2017 and going on to coordinate our on-the-ground operations at Katsikas refugee camp in northern Greece.
 These days she still likes to emerge from behind her laptop from time to time, to help paint Dignity Centres.

 Zoe Keeping, Dignity Centre Coordinator